TauferLab/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

     ``POLYBENCH_JACOBI_1D_2``.
 Single-body kernels use the ``_1`` suffix.
 For a variable number of launches, append ``_k`` instead, for example ``HALO_PACKING_pack_k`` or ``HALO_EXCHANGE_unpack_k``.
-  * Subkernel annotations around asynchronous GPU launches should not add synchronization.
-GPU profiling should use CUDA or HIP events to measure GPU time.

 All kernel source files follow a similar organization and implementation pattern for each set of back-end execution variants.
 However, there are some